fluendo/recruitment/artificial-intelligence/ai_intern/README.md

-# RDI Tech Assessment: Computer Vision Engineer
+# RDI Tech Assessment: Artificial Intelligence Intern Engineer

 ## What is this test about?